 Follow these tips to find the best car insurance in Georgia.

-2. Research insurance companies.
-Sites like Jerry collect customer reviews and formally review insurers so that you can check their reputations and know what to expect before buying a policy.
+Research insurance companies.
+Sites like ours collect customer reviews and formally review insurers so that you can check their reputations and know what to expect before buying a policy.
+You can also look for reviews from real Georgia drivers on forums like Reddit, or social media posts on Facebook and Instagram.

 Methodology